canonical/mlflow-operator/docs/how-to/restore.rst

 .. _restore:

-Restore MLFlow data
+Restore MLflow data
 ===================

-The following instructions will allow you to restore the Charmed MLFlow control plane data from a compatible S3 storage.
+The following instructions will allow you to restore the Charmed MLflow control plane data from a compatible S3 storage.

 Pre-requisites
 --------------

 1. Access to a S3 storage - only AWS S3 and S3 RadosGW are supported
-2. Admin access to the Kubernetes cluster where Charmed MLFlow is deployed
+2. Admin access to the Kubernetes cluster where Charmed MLflow is deployed
 3. Juju admin access to the `mlflow` model
 4. `rclone`_ installed and `configured`_ to connect to the S3 storage from 1
 5. `s3-integrator` deployed and configured